Acne: Causes, Prevention, Treatment, and More

 What is Acne?

-Acne is a condition of skin whose onset is marked by the accumulation of oil and dead skin cells in your hair follicles.
+Acne is a common skin condition whose onset is marked by the accumulation of oil and dead skin cells in clogged pores of your hair follicles.

-When sebum is produced in large amount or there is a change in its chemical makeup, it leads to acne.
+When sebum is produced in large amounts in oil glans or there is a change in its chemical makeup, it leads to acne.

-What usually affects the production of sebum is changes in the levels of hormones, your genes as well as certain medications.
+What usually affects the production of sebum is changing in the levels of hormones, your genes as well as certain medications.

 Moreover, acne can further cause pimples, blackheads or whiteheads.

-Based on its level of severity acne can even scar the skin and cause emotional distress.
+Based on its level of severity, acne can even scar the skin and cause emotional distress.
+These factors can even make acne worse.

 The earlier you go for the treatment, the lower the chances of such risks.